 - Eligible for assistance

-- Have a housing related support need (see above)
+- Have a housing support need (see above)

 - Have a local connection to Wiltshire *

-It is important for you to understand that we have various supported accommodation projects across Wiltshire and whilst we try to keep you in the same area you live at, this may not be possible.
-We have various general need projects that offer high/medium/low support.
-We also have access to specialist projects that support those who are dry and abstinent from alcohol and drugs, specialist mother and baby units and mental health projects.
-We will look at your circumstances and match you to the best scheme for your needs.
+There is supported housing across Wiltshire and we will try to keep you in the same area that you live in as far as possible.
+There are different levels of support on offer as well as specialist projects for people who are abstinent, for young mothers and baby and people with mental health support needs.
+We will look at your circumstances and match you to the best project for your needs.

-* You can derive a local connection by
+* You can gain a local connection by

 1) residing in Wiltshire for 6 out of the last 12 months or 3 out of the last 5 years